-The relative change of groundwater levels and associated change in groundwater in storage in the NCMA portion of the SMGB between April 2016 and April 2017 were estimated on the basis of a comparison of water level contour maps created for these periods.
-Comparison of the April water levels was chosen to comply with the DWR reporting requirements and SGMA.
+The relative change of groundwater levels and associated change in groundwater in storage in the NCMA portion of the SMGB between April 2017 and April 2018 were estimated on the basis of a comparison of water level contour maps created for these periods.
+Comparison of the April water levels was chosen to comply with DWR reporting requirements and SGMA.

 The groundwater contour lines from each period were compared and the volumetric difference between the two was calculated.
-The results are presented in Figure 19, which shows contours of equal difference between water elevations of April 2016 and April 2017.
-Figure 19 shows that the entire NCMA portion of the basin experienced a net gain in groundwater in storage.
+The results are presented in Figure 19, which shows contours of equal difference between water elevations of April 2017 and April 2018.
+Figure 19 shows that, with the exception of two small areas along the coast, the NCMA portion of the basin experienced a net decrease of groundwater in storage.

-From the change of water levels, a volumetric change in groundwater storage was estimated, based on aquifer properties (storage coefficient of 0.02) representative of the Paso Robles Formation in the area as documented in the SMGB Characterization Project (Fugro, 2015).
-The net rise in groundwater levels represented a net increase of groundwater in storage from April 2016 to April 2017 of approximately 1,500 acre feet (AF).
+From the change of water levels, a volumetric change in groundwater storage was estimated, based on aquifer properties (storage coefficient of 0.02) representative of the Paso Robles Formation in the area as documented in the SMGB Characterization Project2 (Fugro, 2015).
+The net decrease in groundwater levels represented a net decrease of groundwater in storage from April 2017 to April 2018 of approximately 600 acre feet (AF).